(1839 - 1881)

 see his Battle Report

-He graduated from the USMA in 1861, and was commissioned 2nd Lt. in the 4th US Artillery.
-He was 1st Lt. and ADC to Gen. Tyler at Blackburn's Ford, and saw action at First Bull Run (wounded), on the Peninsula campaign, and at the Seven Days.
+He graduated from the US Military Academy in May 1861 and was commissioned 2nd Lieutenant in the 4th US Artillery on the 6th and First Lieutenant a week later.
+He was aide-de-camp (ADC) to General Tyler at Blackburn's Ford, and saw action at First Bull Run in July 1861, where he was wounded, and on the Peninsula campaign and at the Seven Days in mid-1862.

 On the Campaign

-As Captain, USA, he commanded the Artillery Brigade in the First Division of the Sixth (VI) Army Corps.
+He commanded the Artillery battalion of the First Division of the Sixth (VI) Army Corps in Maryland.

 The rest of the War

-In October 1862 he was appointed Colonel of the 121st New York Regiment, and led them at Fredericksburg.
-He commanded the 2nd Brigade/1st Division/VI Corps at Gettysburg, Mine Run, the Wilderness, Spotsylvania (wounded), and Cold Harbor.
-In May 1864 he was appointed BGen. of Volunteers and commanded the 1st Division/VI Corps in the Shenandoah campaign and at Opequon (wounded).
+On 23 October 1862 he was appointed Colonel of the 121st New York Regiment, and led them at Fredericksburg.
+He commanded the 2nd Brigade/1st Division/Sixth Corps at Gettysburg, Mine Run, in the Wilderness, at Spotsylvania - where he was wounded again - and Cold Harbor.
+On 12 May 1864 he was appointed Brigadier General of Volunteers and commanded the 1st Division of the Sixth Corps in the Shenandoah campaign and at Opequon; wounded for the third time.
 He later commanded the 4th Cavalry Division under Wilson in Alabama and Georgia.

 After the War